kpow/kpow-next-static/posts/virginia-ironworks.md

 hero_image: '../static/ng.png'
 thumb_image: '../static/ng.png'
 hero_color: '#534639'
-exceprt: 'Built a WordPress site for a local company with a massive catalog to manage and migrate.'
+excerpt: 'Built a WordPress site for a local company with a massive catalog to manage and migrate.'

 ---